 Rating and Recommendation

-All in all, we highly recommend avoiding canola oil can reduce the risk of getting heart disease, coronary heart disease, and a lowered risk of heart attack and strokes. due to its abundance of hidden harmful effects.
+All in all, we highly recommend avoiding canola oil due to its abundance of hidden harmful effects.

-Even with the negligible benefit of its ability to reduce bad cholesterol (LDL); When looking at its long term health effects, its hydrogenation, and that it finds its way into many processed foods ranging from adults to children.
+Even with the negligible benefit of its ability to reduce bad (LDL) cholesterol.
+When looking at its long term health effects, its hydrogenation, and that it finds its way into many processed foods ranging from adults to children.

 Low in Saturated Fats